sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 - Extract data from an example document using a natural-language description of your target data
 - Publish your prompt as part of a "config."
-- Test your config against a second, similar PDF to ensure it extracts the same target data.
+- Test your config against a second, similar document to ensure it extracts the same target data.

 ## Get an account